 By Kids For Kids at ArtPlay

 ArtPlay’s winter School Holidays program is completely designed By Kids For Kids!
-From slime-filled Hatching Dragon Eggs (3-4 July) to DIY animal supersuits, book a workshop for you and your 5-12 year olds to create something special together.
 Make and map memories using artefacts from your own history in Mapping Memories (29 June), embark on a magical quest of potion-making and craft to retrieve the Lost things (6-11 July) and much more.

 Just passing by?
 Be sure to visit the underwater wonderland Beneath, in the ArtPlay gallery.
 Nominated for Best Kids Event at 2017 Melbourne Fringe, kids will delight in the recycled plastic seascape and ocean floor craft creatures.

 Hard to impress preteens?
 Look no further than Signal.
-13-25s can try the art of aerosol can in Street Art Mentoring (10-12 July) mix and match beats in DJing with Kalyani (4-5 July), DIY pinhole cameras in Analogue Photography (4-5 July), embroider Textile Wallhangings with Bats of Leisure (9-12 July) or drop in to Open Artspace Saturdays and get creative on their own terms – with a news materials each week.
+13-25s can try the art of aerosol can in Street Art Mentoring (10-12 July) mix and match beats in DJing with Kalyani (4-5 July), embroider Textile Wallhangings with Bats of Leisure (9-12 July) or drop in to Open Artspace Saturdays and get creative on their own terms – with something new every week.
 Make fuzzy pompom jewellery in Pompom Pals (29 June), sew felt friends in Softies (6 July) and hand mould trinkets and pendants in Air Dry Clay (13 July).

 Australian Music Vault Experience: Poster Design Workshop